10 Facebook Language Learning Ideas You’ll “Like” or “Love”

 Earlier, we talked about language learning groups, right?
 Lo and behold, there are also pages and accounts run by polyglots, language bloggers, language content producers and institutions that give you heaps and heaps of free material.

-Every Tom, Dick and Harry who produces language learning content is probably on Facebook.
+Every Tom, Dick and Harry who produces language learning apps and content is probably on Facebook.
 And guess what, you often get richer information from their FB pages or profiles than their websites.
 With standalone “.com” websites, you have a one-sided flow of information.
 It’s the company presenting their stuff.
 On Facebook, there’s a lot more interaction happening.
 People get to comment and write in their reviews, suggestions and queries.

 8) Pursue your hobbies and interests… but in the target language.